CAST-Extend/com.castsoftware.uc.springwebflow/README.md

 This package has been tested in CAST 8.1.x

 ## Additional types of objects bring by this extension
-Objects being part of Spring WebFlow Metamodel : View-State, Action-State, Decision-State, Subflow-State, On-Start, ...
+Objects being part of Spring WebFlow Metamodel : View-State, Action-State, Decision-State, Subflow, On-Start, ...

 ![Spring WebFlow](/springWebFlowMetamodel.jpg)

 ## Cases covered by this extension

 The following cases are covered by the extension :
-- creation of objects for Spring WebFlow artefacts
+- creation of objects for Spring Web Flow artefacts
+- links between Spring Web Flow objects
+- links from view-state to view and model
+- links between Spring Web Flow objects and Java classes & methods
+- ...

-## Sample transactions Spring WebFlow end to end graphical view
+## Sample transactions Spring Web Flow end to end graphical view
 to be done

 ## TCC configuration
-to be described
+All the "Evaluate" (defined in the metamodel) have to be defined as entry points instead of the eFile.

 # TODO
-to be described
+Analysis Unit (or webapp) to be taken into account for determination of the beans (to be able to delete duplicates) Analysis Unit (or webapp) to be taken into account for determination of the jsp and tiles (to be able to delete duplicates) Manage inheritance between Web Flow definition in different files To be described more

 # How to contribute
 For bugs, feature requests, and contributions contact Thierry Guégan t.guegan@castsoftware.com.